dholzmueller/sfcpp/README.md

 time - contains a Stopwatch class

 A separate folder called "test" contains code that is compiled for execution and linked against the library.
-Currently, it contains code for rendering space-filling curves and making performance tests.
+Currently, it contains code for rendering and analyzing space-filling curves and making performance tests.
 The code there can also be used as an example of how to use the sfc module.